-Overall, operating expenses increased 28 percent in 2013 compared to an increase of 20 percent in 2012.
-Salaries and benefits increased by 33 percent in 2013 and 64 percent in 2012, based on additional hiring in each year to support the increased real estate development and community revitalization activities.
+Overall, operating expenses decreased 3 percent in 2014 compared to an increase of 28 percent in 2013.
+Salaries and benefits increased by 13 percent in 2014 and 33 percent in 2013, based on additional hiring in each year to support the increased real estate development and community revitalization activities.

-During 2013, the Port Authority paid a consultant to conduct a cargo market and strategic planning study, contributing to a 28 percent increase in professional services.
-The Port Authority also incurred costs of \$275,000 related to a City of Cincinnati parking modernization plan that was terminated late in the year.
-These costs were reimbursed in full by the City.
+During 2013, the Port Authority paid a consultant to conduct a cargo market and strategic planning study, contributing to the higher professional services in that year.
+Also in 2013, the Port Authority incurred costs of \$275,000 related to a City of Cincinnati parking modernization plan that was terminated late in the year.
+These other operating expenses were reimbursed in full by the City.
 The reimbursement is included in operating revenue as charges for services.
-For all three years, the Port Authority had adequate operating revenue to cover its operating expenses before depreciation on capital assets.
+For years 2012 and 2013, the Port Authority had adequate operating revenue to cover its operating expenses before depreciation on capital assets.
+However in 2014, the Port Authority had \$177,256 of operating expenses before depreciation in excess of operating revenue.